gvsulib/360Link-Reset/README.markdown

 Once you have customized the script, you may want to minimize it to improve performance.
 You can use a site like [jscompress.com](http://jscompress.com) to minimize your JavaScript file.

+#### Tracking views by Format

+This branch includes code to track page views by format in a simple MySQL database.
+To use this functionality, you'll need to do a few additional steps.

+1. **Create the MySQL database:** Using the file formats.sql, create a table in your server's MySQL to store the data.
+Make a note of the database name, the user and password, and the server name.
+2. **Set up config.php:** Open up config.sample.php in a text editor and add the database connection details from step one.
+Save the file as config.php, and upload it to the server in the same directory as the script and the itemrecord.php script.
+3. Set the correct path for the item tracker in 360Link-reset.js, [line 93](https://github.com/gvsulib/360Link-Reset/blob/master/360link-reset.js#L93).

+Now you'll have a database that tracks each view and records the timestamp along with the format of the record.
+Adding additional metrics is trivial, but you'll have to add the code to pass the information through the image URL in 360Link-reset.js and update the itemrecord.php script and database structure to reflect your new changes.

+A dashboard to see comparative stats in coming soon.

 #### Serials Solutions Customization Manager

 Now you need the 360link-reset.js, linkresolver.css, and img/ files to live on a server.
 Upload them to a directory and make a note of the path.
 For instance, if I uploded the files to http://mywebsite.com/360link, I'd replace "/PATH/TO/" below with "http://mywebsite.com/360link/".